Lynelle Briggs AO

 Peter has a Bachelor of Economics (Honours) from Sydney University and a Master of Business Administration from Stanford.
 He is a Member of the Australian Institute of Company Directors.

-Bruce Glanville has over 35 years experience as a Chartered Accountant, including as former Canberra managing partner of Deloitte.
+Bruce Glanville has over 40 years’ experience as a Chartered Accountant, serving as a lead Partner in major Accounting Firms, including as former Canberra managing partner of Deloitte.
+His management roles have included responsibilities in Asia Pacific and Australasia including leading a team of professionals in Asia.

 Dr Jeffrey Harmer AO